 - Employees are eligible for the Childcare Subsidy the first of the month following their date of hire.

 - If both parents work at USF, only one parent can apply for the Childcare Subsidy.

 - If a child enters first grade in the fall of the upcoming year, employees are only eligible for eight months of the Childcare Subsidy (January through August).

 |Staff (Administrative, OPE, Laborers & Gardeners/Local 1877, Stationary Engineers/Local 39, Public Safety)

 |Annual Salary $111,637 to $143,535

-Employees are eligible to apply for the USF Childcare Subsidy within the first 30 days following childbirth, adoption or foster placement of child.
-Eligibility is contingent on you and your spouse returning to work.
-If you are currently receiving the Subsidy for one child, and you give birth to or adopt a second child during the year, you must re-apply for the USF Childcare Subsidy in order to receive the subsidy for your second child.
+Employees are also eligible to apply for the Childcare Subsidy within the first 30 days following a qualifying event, including childbirth, adoption or foster placement of child.
+Eligibility is contingent upon you and your spouse returning to work.
+If you are currently receiving the Childcare Subsidy for one child and you give birth to or adopt a second child during the year, you must re-apply for the Childcare Subsidy in order to receive the subsidy for your second child.
 When you are ready to apply, submit the 2014 Childcare Subsidy Application.